s0m3sushi/wattpad-clone/README.md

-i was paid to do this
+i was paid to do this, now i'm just customizing this for myself